alamehan/nice-list/README.md

   * [Product Planner](https://www.figma.com/community/plugin/766652281834442616/Product-Planner) - 15 product manager templates & 12 product planner templates.
   * [Status Annitations](https://www.figma.com/community/plugin/795096273369409539/Status-Annotations) - Quickly indicate the status of your designes when collaborating with your team.
   * [Notepad](https://www.figma.com/community/plugin/739527655081183968/Notepad) - Use Notepad to add a place for notes to your Figma documents.
+  * [Time Machine](https://www.figma.com/community/plugin/734492262527930956/Time-Machine) - Time Machine saves and organizes work that you want to look back on.
+  * [Design Inspo](https://www.figma.com/community/plugin/738775292786594626/Design-Inspo) - The best way to quickly look for design inspiration while you work.
+  * [Inspyre](https://www.figma.com/community/plugin/788238141732031933/Inspyre) - The perfect icon, inspiration for a logo, or the perfect component.

 * Web Safe Guide
   * [A11y](https://www.figma.com/community/plugin/733159460536249875/A11y---Color-Contrast-Checker) - Design products that are accessible, ethical, and inclusive.
 All based on WCAG guidelines.